Showing posts with label AI. Show all posts

 Supplement to "My Experience Falling Through a Bathroom Ceiling"

-Referring back to my earlier post, My Experience Falling Through a Bathroom Ceiling, I’ve always wished someone had taken a photo of the moment.
-Thanks to the magic of A.I., I’ve now created a rough approximation of what it might have looked like to see me crashing through the ceiling of a high school restroom.
+Referring back to My Experience Falling Through a Bathroom Ceiling, I’ve always wished someone had taken a photo of the moment.
+I tried using A.I. to approximate an image of what it might have looked like to see me crashing through the ceiling of a high school restroom.

 2.)
-This is more like it.
-It included the broken ceiling and showed me coming down on top of a toilet.
-Also, I look like Ryan.
+This next image is more like it.
+The image includes the bits of broken ceiling that accompanied my descent.
+It also depicts me coming down on top of a toilet, which was an integral part of the experience.
+Bonus point: I kind of look like Ryan:

 3.)
-I look like Brother Todd in this one - kick open the door!
+In the next image, I look a bit like Brother Todd - kick open the door! -

 4.)
-This one captures my confusion pretty well, though the toilet is halfway up the wall.
+The last one captures my confusion pretty well, though the toilet is crazily halfway up the wall:

 Anyway, I guess you would have had to have been there.